 From the dawn of time to just about a few years ago, all of us sported a pair of wired headphones and were convinced that this is simply how it will be done forever.
 After all, they are the easiest technology around: just plug them in, put them on, and go.
 But with proliferation of Bluetooth headphone options and disappearance of headphone jacks from nearly all the latest smartphones, wired headphones seem to progress on the path of disappearance more and more each day.

-Thankfully, Bluetooth headphones are great.
+Thankfully, wireless devices are great.
 They are lightweight.
 They are versatile.
 They can be easily connected to your iPhone, your Mac, or your car.
 Charge them overnight just the same way as your phone and they last all day too.

 Sadly, without proper configuration, connecting Bluetooth headphones to Mac might get a bit tricky, with frequent disconnections and music interruptions.
-Here, we’ll help you find out how to pair AirPods and other wireless headphones with Mac properly and control them masterfully at the same time..
+Here, we’ll help you find out how to pair AirPods and other sound devices with Mac properly and control them masterfully at the same time.